mhaugrud/msumcspy/_sources/Functions/TuplesasReturnValues.rst

 Tuples as Return Values
 -----------------------

 A function can only return a single value.
-However, we may want a function to return multiple values.
+However, we may want to return multiple values.
 We may want to know some batsman's highest and lowest score, or we want to find the mean and the standard deviation, or we want to know the year, the month, and the day, or, if we're doing some ecological modeling, we may want to know the number of rabbits and the number